18F/18f.gsa.gov/_posts/2016-07-21-buying-better-digital-products-part-1-proto-personas-and-understanding-the-problem.md

 build a stellar solicitation for vendors to build out the product.
 We’re introducing a step-by-step recap of each of these three days in a three-part blog series so you can recreate it within your team.

+To follow along or replicate this exercise, [here is the deck used in this training.](https://pages.18f.gov/digitalaccelerator/assets/workshop-day-one.pdf)

 Day 1: Proto-personas and problem statements
 --------------------------------------------